 Coding the videos, whether they are made at home or in a lab, enables you to review, visualize and analyze the behaviors quickly.
 Moreover, The Observer XT seamlessly integrates all your data streams.

-Measuring infants’ facial expressions
+Infants’ facial expressions

 Since young infants are unable to provide verbal feedback, their facial expressions can provide extra insights that help us to understand their emotional reactions.
 Baby FaceReader has been developed as a state of the art system to automatically detect infant facial expressions in order to help address questions in developmental psychology related to affect and developmental disorders such as Autism Spectrum Disorder (ASD).
 It can help analyze expressive behavior occurring in naturalistic and experimental situations and during parent-child interactions.